Home > UX Research Courses > Survey Methodology for Product Impact Course

 Learn how to create a logical, tight connection between your survey data and the outcomes that matter to your organization, while also insuring you gather data your stakeholders can truly rely on.

-This course teaches an end-to-end, scientifically grounded process—from defining constructs and planning measurement strategies, to writing items, testing validity, analyzing data, and translating results into confident insights.
+This quantitative UX research course teaches an end-to-end, scientifically grounded process—from defining constructs and planning measurement strategies, to writing items, testing validity, analyzing data, and translating results into confident insights.

-You’ll learn how professional survey methodologists design surveys that capture meaningful, reliable data, not just surface-level responses.
+You’ll learn how quantitative UX researchers design surveys that capture meaningful, reliable data, not just surface-level responses.
 We’ll emphasize a part of the process almost always missing from UX research: construct development and measurement specification.
 By learning how to define what you actually intend to measure, you’ll avoid common pitfalls such as ambiguous concepts, invalid scales, and misleading results, and you'll forge a very strong logical connection between your survey data and business objectives.

 By the end, you will be equipped to design surveys that hold up under scrutiny, support high-stakes product decisions, and provide clear, defensible insights.

-Why take a quantitative UX research course on surveys?
+Why take a quantitative user research course on surveys?

 Surveys are an essential tool in any UX researcher's toolbox.
 Yet they are one of the most deceptively difficult research methods.
 There are innumerable "invisible" mistakes you might be making, and no survey tool will tell you what's wrong.